 It was an expletive-laden phone call that threatened to kill the young columnist.
-“You’re going to die because you wrote xxxxxxxx about yyyyyyyy.”
+“You’re going to die because you wrote xxxxxx about yyyyyyy.”
 The young man laughed, and told the caller, “You’re not going to kill me over the phone.
 Come over, since you know where I am.
 I’ll be waiting with a gun.”
 The call ended.

-Back in those days, there were no cellphones in the “Sovereign, secular, socialist, democratic republic” as India called itself.
-Guns had been severely restricted a few years earlier in 1984 by a socialist regime, and only those who had been issued licenses previously had any.
+Back in those days, there were no cellphones in the “sovereign, secular, socialist, democratic republic” as India called itself.
+Guns had been severely restricted a few years earlier in 1984 by the socialist regime, and only those who had been issued licenses before that owned any.

-The idiots who crafted these restrictions did not know that a .357 Magnum was more powerful than a .38 Special, so it remains legal to this day.
+The idiots who crafted these restrictions didn’t know that a .357 Magnum was more powerful than a .38 Special, so it remains legal to this day.
 Only three guns are allowed per individual, but good luck getting a license for one.
-And, an antiquated Webley in .32 cal costs the equivalent of $4500.
+An antiquated Webley in .32 cal costs the equivalent of $4500.
 LaFrance .25 cal pistols sell for $3000.

-On his birthday, everyone pretended to not know what day it was.
-He dressed in his school uniform, and went off like he did every day, returning home with the family continuing to pretend that they had forgotten the big day.
+On his birthday, everyone pretended not to know what day it was.
+He dressed in his school uniform and went off like he did every day, returning home to the family continuing to pretend that they had forgotten the big day.
 He looked around the huge house – it occupied an entire block on Popham’s Broadway – and saw nothing.
 No cake, no sweets, nothing.

 The Madras Rifle Club rimfire range was at the Police Commissioner’s office.
 You had to be sponsored by a member, seconded by another, and cleared by the police to join.
 There were only two range days a week — Saturday and Sunday — and you only got to shoot for about four hours on those days.